-UNCDF relies on more than two decades in the development of managing tools for public finance in LDCs to introduce new methods of funding local development, inducing a leverage effect on the local economy and thus earning more and more the trust of the development actors.
+UNCDF relies on more than two decades in the development of managing tools for public finance in the least developed countries (LDCs) to introduce new methods of funding local development, inducing a leverage effect on the local economy and thus increasingly earning the trust of the development actors.

 To secure their food security, LDCs must considerably increase their agricultural production and productivity with sustainable arrangements.
 Investments must be made at several levels and the environment for these investments must be supported by adequate public policies, better access to financial services, better management of outcomes and reducing the volatility of agricultural prices.

-These investments must also come hand in hand with sustainable management and complementary and innovative financial mechanisms must be implemented to promote the development potential of Local Food Systems.
-Relying on the correlation between agricultural productivity, hunger, poverty and populations resilience, investment (public and private), in the strengthening of food production systems constitutes the cornerstone for the local development strategies of UNCDF.
+These investments must also come hand-in-hand with sustainable management, and complementary and innovative financial mechanisms must be implemented to promote the development potential of Local Food Systems.
+Relying on the correlation between agricultural productivity, hunger, poverty and population resilience, investment (public and private), in the strengthening of food production systems constitutes the cornerstone for the local development strategies of UNCDF.

 Mixed and Innovative Financial Mechanisms

-Those two mechanisms possess powerful synergies with other specialized instruments operated by UNCDF, such as the Local Climate Adaptive Living Facility (Local) who is a UNCDF fund which allows to locally invest in climate change resilience.
+Those two mechanisms possess powerful synergies with other specialized instruments operated by UNCDF, such as the Local Climate Adaptive Living Facility (LoCAL), which a UNCDF programme which allows for the local investment in climate change resilience.